Trujillo Alto, Puerto Rico: Demographics

 The population of Trujillo Alto increased steadily during the 20th century and until the year 2000.
 There was a 1.2% decrease from 2000 to 2010 and a 9.5% decrease from 2010 to 2020.
 According to the 2020 census, the municipality had 67,740 inhabitants.
 Despite the decline, in 2020 Trujillo Alto was the tenth largest municipality in Puerto Rico, in terms of population.

 According to the 2010 Census, 72% of the population identifies themselves as White, and 14.6% as African-American.
 Also, 47.5% of the population identified themselves as males, and 52.5% as females.
 Finally, 25% of the population is under 18 years old.
 The next biggest percentage of population (20.7%) is between 35 and 49 years old.

 Government

 Like all municipalities in Puerto Rico, Trujillo Alto is administered by a mayor.
-The first official mayor of Trujillo Alto was Juan Francisco Carazo, who was one of the residents that vouched for the foundation of the town in 1801.
+The first official mayor of Trujillo Alto was Juan Francisco Carazo, who was one of the residents that vouched for the founding of the town in 1801.
 The mayor as of July 16, 2022 is Pedro Rodríguez González.
 Before him was José Luis Cruz Cruz (from the Popular Democratic Party), who was elected in the 2004 general election.

 The city belongs to the Puerto Rico Senatorial district VIII, which is represented by two Senators.
-In 2012, Pedro A. Rodríguez and Luis Daniel Rivera were elected as District Senators.
-Representatives Javier Aponte Dalmau (District 38) and Roberto Rivera Ruiz (District 39), both from the PPD, represent different regions of Trujillo Alto in the House of Representatives.
+In 2024, Marissa Jiménez and Héctor Joaquín Sánchez Álvarez were elected as District Senators.
+Representatives Wanda Del Valle Correa (District 38) and Roberto Rivera Ruiz (District 39), both from the PPD, represent different regions of Trujillo Alto in the House of Representatives.